scipion-em/docs/_sources/docs/facilities/facilities-workflows.rst.txt

     scipion template

-opens an additional menu to choose the dynamic template to use.
+opens an additional menu to aloow choosing the dynamic template to use.

 .. figure:: /docs/images/multiple-choice-scipion-demo.png
    :align: center